brunorijsman/dske-python/docs/protocol-guide.md

 We use Shamir's secret sharing as follows.
 After Carol allocates the end-to-end Carol-Celia key, she splits the key up into _n_ shares.
-She they relays each of these _n_ shares to Celia using a different hub.
+She then relays each of these _n_ shares to Celia using a different hub.
 Thus, she uses _n_ hubs in parallel to relay each of the _n_ shares.

 This solves both the trusting problem and the single point of failure problem.